Contents Menu Expand Light mode Dark mode Auto light/dark, in light mode Auto light/dark, in dark mode Skip to content

 $ agentgrep search streaming parser

-Search prompts and conversations together in one sweep:
+Search prompts and conversations together in one exhaustive sweep:

 Keep only strong matches by raising the score bar: